-Most B2C marketers think they already know everything about email segmentation.
+Most B2C marketers think they already know everything about customer segmentation.

-You create a list of similar buyers, send them a targeted email, and it drives better conversion rates because it’s more personalized.
+You create a list of similar buyers, send them a targeted email, and it drives better conversion rates because it’s more personalized than batch-and-blast emails.
 But segmentation can be much more than just static email lists of your customers.

-Dynamic customer segmentation can significantly outperform a traditional email segment.
+Dynamic customer segmentation can significantly outperform a traditional static list.

-Sound better than traditional email segments?
+Sound better than traditional email marketing segments?
 That’s because they are.
-They can save you time so you can get back to doing what you love — thinking creatively about marketing.
-If you’re not using dynamic segmentation for your marketing campaigns yet, here’s why you should be.
+It’s also not just for email marketing alone.
+You can also use dynamic segmentation for segment sync to paid social media channels, for example.
+It will save you time so you can get back to doing what you love — thinking creatively about marketing.
+If you’re not incorporating dynamic segmentation into your marketing strategy yet, here’s why you should.